 imagex /unmount /commit [local path to tmp folder]

-9. Allow for the image to become unmounted.
-The process of editing the boot image is now complete!
+9. Once the .wim file is unmounted successfully, the process of editing the boot image is now complete!
+Proceed to step 3.

 - Expand the server that currently hosts your PXE images.

 - Right click "Boot Images" and select “Add Boot Image”

 - Browse to the location of the cloudready.wim file that you previously modified.